 As America’s largest retailer and largest ocean shipping retail polluter, Walmart’s use of dirty, fossil-fueled ships threatens our climate future.
 While the planet continues to warm up, Walmart has yet to take action against their ocean shipping pollution.

-Walmart: The World’s Largest Ocean Shipping Polluter
+Walmart: The United States' Largest Ocean Shipping Polluter

 Shipping the vast majority of its products overseas on dirty, fossil-fueled ships, Walmart is accelerating the climate emergency and harming the health of port and coastal communities who breathe in ship pollution.

-Walmart's Zero-Emissions Opportunity
+Walmart's Zero-Emission Opportunity

-1. End Port Pollution Now: Use clean energy and electrification in major ports.
+- End Port Pollution Now: Use clean energy and electrification in major ports.

-2. Abandon Dirty Ships: Stop moving products on fossil-fueled ships.
+- Abandon Dirty Ships: Stop moving products on fossil-fueled ships.

-3. Put Zero at the Helm: Commit to 100% zero-emission shipping by 2030.
+- Put Zero at the Helm: Commit to 100% zero-emission shipping by 2030.